 Blogging and outreach

 I play the Renaissance lute, an instrument that was popular from roughly 1500 to 1620.
 It has 8 courses (which is 7 double strings and 1 single string, the chanterelle).
-The instrument was made by in 1996 Sandi Harris and Stephen Barber, an excellent lute maker husband-and-wife team.
+The instrument was made in 1996 by Sandi Harris and Stephen Barber, an excellent lute maker husband-and-wife team.
 The tuning is G major.

 The Cobbler, a brisk piece that imitates a cobbler at work, anonymous from the Folger Manuscript